fporciel2/Philosophers/README.md

 - Completed the input checking functions, apart from some bugs.
 - Updated the header to include useful headers for testing and some other contents for testing.

+Monday 12 February 2024:

+- Solved the bugs in the input checking functions.

 ## Contributing

 Contributions through forks are welcome.